souvickhalder/documentation/docs/source/Interest Rate Caps and Floors.rst

 Version
 -------
-The current version for this API is 1.0.0.
+The current version for this API is **1.0.0**.

 Description about the API
 -------------------------
-Analytical function to calculate pricing and risk metrics is implemented in C++: ``computeCapFloorMetrics(Market market, ArgType1 x1, ArgType2 x2, …)``.
+Analytical function to calculate pricing and risk metrics is implemented in C++.

 This function takes volatility surface, yield curves, Cap / Floor type, Notional, Times to maturity, payment frequency, currency as inputs.
 This generates PV, Delta (DV01), Gamma as outputs.

-This C++ function is wrapped and can be used in *Python* using below code snippet:
+This C++ function is wrapped and can be used in **Python** using below code snippet:

+``>>> import MyAnalytics``

+``>>> res = MyAnalytics.computeCapFloorMetrics(mkt, CapFloorType, Notional, Strike, TimesToMaturity, PaymentFrequency='3M', currency='USD', CalcType='PV')``

+Below are the *mandatory* parameters for this function:

+CapFloorType = 'Cap' or 'Floor',

+Notional = Notional amount of the trade,

+Strike = Strike of Caps / Floors,

+TimesToMaturity = Times to matury in number of years.
+E.g. 0.25 (3 month tenor), 1 (1 year tenor), 5 (5 year tenor) etc.

+Below are the *optional* parameters for this function:

+PaymentFrequency = Payment frequency which can be '3M', '6M'or '1Y'.
+If this is not provided, '3M' will be used as default.

+currency = If this is not provided, 'USD' will be used as default.

+An example **Python** code is shown below:

 ``>>> import MyAnalytics``